151. Which SAS function below returns an argument with

 Choice 5

-1. SQL can sort and summarize, but a PROC PRINT is necessary in order to get a printout of a job.
+sort and summarize, but a PROC PRINT is necessary in order to get a printout of

 3. SQL can sort, summarize, and print in one PROC.